Partial Hospitalization Program

 Substance Use Recovery Track

-During the first part of the day the education group process is facilitated by our clinical staff who are professional, educated, and very well versed in the recovery process.
+During the first part of the day the education group process is facilitated by our clinical staff who are professional, educated, and very knowledgable in the recovery process.
 During this session, you will:

 - Learn about the physiology of addiction.